 1 to continue to support ongoing work, in particular in Study Group 17, related to countering spam (e.g. e-mail) and to accelerate their work on spam in order to address existing and future threats within the remit and expertise of ITU-T, as appropriate;

+2 to continue studying the evolution of spam and develop a set of solutions or new Recommendations for countering spam by technical means;

+3 to study PII protection as a means of countering spam;

+4 to study the usage of Distributed Ledger Technologies (DLT) as a means of countering spam;

-2 to continue collaboration with the ITU Telecommunication Development Sector (ITU-D) and with the relevant organizations, including other relevant standards organizations (e.g. the Internet Engineering Task Force (IETF)), in order to continue developing, as a matter of urgency, technical Recommendations with a view to exchanging best practices and disseminating information through joint workshops, training sessions, etc.,
+5 to continue collaboration with the ITU Telecommunication Development Sector (ITU-D) and with the relevant organizations, including other relevant standards organizations (e.g. the Internet Engineering Task Force (IETF), 3rd Generation Partnership Project (3GPP); Global System for Mobile Communications Association (GSMA), Open Mobile Alliance (OMA), The Messaging, Malware and Mobile Anti-Abuse Working Group (M3AAWG)), in order to continue developing, as a matter of urgency, technical Recommendations with a view to exchanging best practices and disseminating information through joint workshops, training sessions, etc.,

 further instructs Study Group 17 of the ITU Telecommunication Standardization Sector